jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 ### Network distribution, cache and headers

-The first step is to stop loading Google's stylesheet and move the files to your site.
-For this redesign I'm using [Inter](inter-font) by Rasmus Andersson, so I downloaded the font files into my own assets folder and add the font face rules to my styles.
+The first step is to stop loading Google's stylesheet and move files to your site.

+For this redesign I'm using [Inter](inter-font) by Rasmus Andersson, so I downloaded the font files into my own assets folder and added the font face rules to my styles.

 ```css
 @font-face {